open/close all folders

 - You Have Failed Me: He kills Xing Huo for helping the real Syaoran escape.

 Xing Huoshe helps R!Syaoran to escape to Acid Tokyo.

-- Ambiguously Evil: Her motivations, goals or even inner thoughts are completely unknown for the reader, so her Heel–Face Turn comes from nowhere and obeys to no explanation.
+- Ambiguously Evil: Her motivations, goals or even inner thoughts are completely unknown to the reader, so her Heel–Face Turn comes from nowhere and has no explanation.
 The only hint of her allegiance is her last line, which is uncannily similar to Clow Reed's last words.